tfiers/RoamShowTime/README.md

 ![logo](img/icon_128.png)

-Browser extension to show block creation & edit times on [RoamResearch.com](https://roamresearch.com).
+Browser extension to show block creation & edit times on [Roam Research](https://roamresearch.com).

 What it looks like: